QIWI-API/payments-docs/payments_en.html.md

 expirationDateTime|String|Expiration date of the pay form link (invoice payment's due date).
 Date format:<br>`YYYY-MM-DDThh:mm:ss+\-hh:mm`

-See description of server callbacks and callback types in [Server Notifications](#callback).
+See description of server notifications and their types in [Server Notifications](#callback).

 **How to make refund to the customer**